How to Understand the Bible | 5 Simple Keys to Knowing the Scriptures

 - •• Two important thoughts emerge here: (1) in this life we will not learn the things of God all at once; and (2) the ongoing revelation of God's truth to us, throughout our lives, will be presented to us by the Holy Spirit.
 It is He, the third person of the Trinity, who inspired the Scriptures, who will also unfold them to us over the course of our lives.
 I find, at age 70, that I am still learning more of the truths of God with each trip through the Bible.

-Five Steps to Understanding the Bible:
+Five Steps to Understanding the Scriptures:

 1) Pray first!